Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Results

-The hybrid Neural ODE forward model was trained using 29 datasets selected from a total of 225 collected under distinct co-contraction conditions.
-Co-contraction conditions were defined on a grid of commanded pressure pairs $(P_{f,\text{d}}, P_{e,\text{d}})$ (Fig.~\ref{fig:R2_map}{\textbf{a}}); the corresponding air masses used as model inputs were obtained via the mass estimation procedure (Section~\ref{subsec:mass_estimation}) (Fig.~\ref{fig:R2_map}{\textbf{b}}).
-The datasets were chosen using a staged coverage strategy over the pressure grid.
-Training began from symmetric pairs (10-10 to 80-80 psi), followed by asymmetric conditions with increasing pressure differences (40-50 to 10-80 psi) in both directions, forming an ``X-shaped'' pattern.
+The hybrid Neural ODE forward model was trained using 29 datasets selected from 225 distinct co-contraction conditions.
+The conditions were defined on a grid of commanded pressure pairs $(P_{f,\mathrm{d}},P_{e,\mathrm{d}})$ (Fig.~\ref{fig:R2_map}{\textbf{a}}), with the corresponding air masses obtained using the procedure in Section~\ref{subsec:mass_estimation} (Fig.~\ref{fig:R2_map}{\textbf{b}}).
+As detailed in Section~\ref{subsec:stagetrain}, the selected datasets provide staged coverage of symmetric and asymmetric conditions across the pressure grid, forming an ``X-shaped'' pattern.
+The remaining 196 datasets were reserved for evaluation.

 Additional datasets along lines with the same total pressure were included to widen coverage around intermediate co-contraction levels.
 This intentional, non-uniform selection maximizes coverage of symmetric and asymmetric regimes while limiting training size.
-The remaining datasets were reserved for evaluation.

 For each pressure pair (or equivalently, mass pair), the model predicted the joint displacement $x$, velocity $\dot{x}$, and PAM pressures $P_f$ and $P_e$.
 The coefficient of determination $R^2$ was computed between predicted and measured trajectories to quantify prediction accuracy.
-Across all responses and operating conditions, the mean $R^2$ value was 0.88.
-Figure~\ref{fig:R2_map} summarizes the $R^2$ values across all 225 operating conditions, with the training datasets highlighted with circles for reference.
-The model generalizes well across the operating grid, with reduced accuracy at extreme co-contraction conditions where one muscle approaches slack and the underlying dynamics deviate from the pressurized regime assumed by the model.
+Figure~\ref{fig:R2_map} summarizes the $R^2$ values across all 225 operating conditions, with the 29 training datasets highlighted by circles.
+Forward prediction accuracy was evaluated on the remaining 196 held-out conditions, with a mean $R^2$ of 0.88.
+Lower $R^2$ values mainly occur in low-pressure or highly asymmetric cases, where the contraction force is small and the motor excitation can cause one PAM tendon to become slack.
+When this occurs, the chamber volume changes less than expected, so the pressure does not decrease consistently with the closed-valve pressurized-actuator assumption.
+This failure mode is less pronounced at higher co-contraction levels, where both PAMs remain tensioned.
 The dataset used for the time-series example in Fig.~\ref{fig:response_example} is indicated by a star in Fig.~\ref{fig:R2_map}.

 Representative time-series results for one training dataset are shown in Fig.~\ref{fig:response_example}.
 The predicted joint motion and chamber pressures closely follow the measured trajectories throughout the excitation cycle.
 To further examine hysteresis, the corresponding force versus displacement ($x$-$F$) and pressure versus force ($P_f$-$F$, $P_e$-$F$) loops are also shown for each frequency segment in Fig.~\ref{fig:response_example}.